 Following are different types of money expenses that football fans spend on things related to their favourite team (including gifts for others).
-Think about your spending during a typical season and mark for each type the extend of your spending.
+Think about your spending during a typical season and mark for each type the extent of your spending.